damianavila/blog/posts/draft.md

 # Overcome the limitations (don't worry I will stop here... for now)

-OK, this is long enough for now, the next post will deep dive a little bit more in the Myst-parser and the markdown-it-py codebases in the context of potentially supporting roles and directives through the Myst-parser Python API.
+OK, this is long enough for now, the next post will deep dive a little bit more in the MyST-parser and the markdown-it-py codebases in the context of potentially supporting roles and directives through the Myst-parser Python API.
 That will led us into some fundamental question for the MyST ecosystem.
 We will also introduce some exciting new projects from the EBP community that are closely related with these ideas.